-Ryanair is committed to reducing emissions and noise through investments in "next generation" aircraft and engine technologies and the implementation of certain operational and commercial decisions to minimise the environmental impact of its operations.
+Ryanair is committed to reducing emissions and noise through investments in new, efficient aircraft and engine technologies and the implementation of certain operational and commercial decisions to minimise the environmental impact of its operations.
 According to the Air Travel Carbon and Energy Efficiency Report published by Brighter Planet, Ryanair is the industry leader in terms of environmental efficiency, and the Company is constantly working towards improving its performance.
+Additionally, in December 2020, CDP awared Ryanair a (first time) "B-" rating.
+This was upgraded to a "B" rating in December 2021, which included an "A" rating for environemntal corporate governance.

 In December 2005, Ryanair completed the fleet replacement programme it commenced in 1999.
-All of Ryanair's older Boeing 737-200A aircraft were replaced with Boeing 737-800 "next generation" aircraft, and Ryanair now operates a fleet of mainly Boeing 737-800 "next generation" aircraft with an average age of 8 years.
-The design of the new aircraft is aimed at minimising drag, thereby reducing the rate of fuel burn and noise levels.
+All of Ryanair's older Boeing 737-200A aircraft were replaced with Boeing 737-800 NG aircraft.
+The design of these new aircraft is aimed at minimising drag, thereby reducing the rate of fuel burn and noise levels.
 The engines are also quieter and more fuel-efficient.
-Furthermore, by moving to a younger Boeing 737-800 "next generation" fleet, Ryanair reduced the unit emissions per passenger due to the inherent capacity increase in the Boeing 737-800 aircraft.
-The Boeing 737-800 "next generation" aircraft have a significantly superior fuel-burn to passenger-kilometre ratio than Ryanair's former fleet of Boeing 737-200A aircraft.
-In September 2014, Ryanair entered into an agreement with Boeing to purchase up to 200 Boeing 737-MAX-200 aircraft (including 100 firm orders and 100 aircraft subject to option).
-The Boeing 737-MAX-200 aircraft are expected to deliver over the next five years.
+The Boeing 737-800 NG aircraft have a significantly superior fuel-burn to passenger-kilometre ratio than Ryanair's former fleet of Boeing 737-200A aircraft.
+Ryanair has installed winglets on all of its Boeing 737-800 NG aircraft.
+Winglets reduce both the rate of fuel burn and carbon dioxide emissions by approximately 4 per cent. and also reduce noise emissions.

+In September 2014, Ryanair entered into an agreement with Boeing to purchase up to 200 Boeing 737-8200 "Gamechanger" aircraft (including 100 firm orders and 100 aircraft subject to option).
 The contract was approved by the shareholders of the Company at an extraordinary general meeting ("EGM") on 28 November 2014.
-In June 2017, the Group agreed to purchase an additional 10 Boeing 737-MAX-200 aircraft.
-This brings the total number of Boeing 737-MAX-200 aircraft on order to 210, with a list value of approximately \$21.5 billion (assuming all options are exercised).
-In April 2018, the Company announced that it has converted 25 Boeing 737-Max-200 options into firm orders.
-This brings the Company's firm order to 135 Boeing 737-Max-200s with a further 75 options remaining.
-These aircraft have 197 seats and are fitted with CFM-LEAP-1B engines which, combined with the Advanced Technology winglet and other aerodynamic improvements, will reduce fuel consumption by up to approximately 16 per cent. on a per seat basis compared to the Boeing 737-800s in Ryanair's configuration and reduce operational noise emissions by approximately 40 per cent.
+In June 2017, the Group agreed to purchase an additional 10 Boeing 737-8200 aircraft.
+In April 2018, the Company announced that it had converted 25 Boeing 737-8200 options into firm orders.
+In December 2020, the Company announced that it had converted the remaining 75 options to firm orders.
+This brought the Company's firm order to 210 Boeing 737-8200s with a total contract value of approximately US\$9.6 billion at standard list price of US\$102.5 million per aircraft (net of basic credits and reflective of price escalation over the originally scheduled delivery timeframe).
+These aircraft have 197 seats and are fitted with CFM-LEAP-1B engines which, combined with the Advanced Technology winglet and other aerodynamic improvements, reduce fuel consumption by up to approximately 16 per cent. on a per seat basis compared to the Boeing 737-800 NGs in Ryanair's configuration and reduce operational noise emissions by approximately 40 per cent.
 See "Aircraft" above for details on Ryanair's fleet plan.